-If you have a blog, chances are you are making use of the most Common Web Hosting Features.
-Choosing a web host is one of the first steps you took or must take, to have a blog.
-Maybe you have a WordPress website, or you are planning to get one.
+You use the most Common Web Hosting Features if you have a blog.
+Choosing a web host is one of the first steps you take, or must take, to have a blog.
+Maybe you have a WordPress website or are planning to get one.
 Many hosts have the LAMP stack, that is, PHP, Apache, MySQL, and PHP.
-Here you can install many applications, open-source, or closed source.
+Here you can install many applications, open-source or closed-source.
 Since WordPress is an application, you can follow many of the same guidelines to install it.
 I will explore some of these features and other important ones next:

 You’ll find that one hundred percent of supercomputers in the world run Linux.
 It’s used by 23 out of 25 of the top 25 websites in the world.
 Ninety percent of all cloud infrastructure uses Linux.

 With all these stats, you may wonder, how is it related to you?
 First, your web hosting provider probably offers Linux.
 What is Linux?
 It’s an operating system, just like macOS or Windows.
 It manages the software or hardware resources on your computer or server.

 Linux handles resources efficiently, one of the many reasons your blog is probably powered by it.

 Servers need software to operate.
 I wrote the importance of Linux as a standard feature on your web hosting.
 You install Apache on Linux.
 Apache is used by 35.1% of the websites whose servers we know.

 What is Apache?
 It’s an HTTP server, which is open source and free and delivers content through the internet.
 After development, it became the most popular HTTP client on the internet.

 Apache is stable, reliable software.
 It has frequent updates and security patches.
 It’s beginner-friendly since it has a module-based structure.
 Chances are you won’t have to install it, but it’s good to know what is running under the hood of your web hosting servers.